 - There is enough garden space for a horizontal array.
 That said, a borehole installation is an option for those short on space.
 You will also need to consider access to the site for excavation machinery.

-- There is no point installing a heat pump of a home that is not well-insulated.
+- A heat pump works best in a well-insulated home.
 A home with a high heat demand will need a larger system which will be expensive to buy, expensive to install and very expensive to run.

 Ground source heat pumps are expensive to install but they offer a high RHI return and the lowest running cost of any renewable energy.
-Systems are generally reliable and long-lasting.
+What’s more, systems are generally reliable and long-lasting.

 The key is to find a good, qualified, experienced installer.
 That will ensure the system is designed to properly meet the ground conditions, and the demands of the house, and will run happily for 20 to 30 years.